If you want to know how to stop a divorce, watch Coach Lee’s video above as he gives direction and encouragement and then read on.

 You can also demonstrate strength to your spouse by including him/her as a co-parent even though he/she is wanting to divorce.

-Keep contact limited to matters pertaining to the children if you want to prevent your divorce.
+During this time, keep contact limited to matters pertaining to the children if you want to prevent your divorce.

 Be polite, casual, and brief.